bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] ??? - Reduced payoff.
 No tails penalty.
 If this coin lands on tails, make another random coin Lucky.
 		- [ ] ??? - At the end of the round, destroy this and gain a random coin of greater value. (low payoff)
 		- [x] Orion - Souls on heads; Arrows on tails (souls payoff is minimal)
+		- [ ] ??? - Increases depending on how angry Charon is.
+Only appears on difficulties with malice.
 	- [ ] **Highlander**
 		- [ ] ??? - Payoff.
 Gives more souls the fewer payoff coins you have (and a ton if this is the only one).
 		- [ ] ??? - More souls the fewer coins you have.